 • Then-current riff: There’s a deserved slam on once-prominent KKK leader David Duke, but how many people even remember him now?

 • The appearance of the Japanese version of the Monty Python “It’s!” guy seems to go nowhere, as does the whole “who gets to buy the fish” subplot.
-What was all that about?
+Ruthless editing, I assume.

 • During the sketch with the dioramas, a table has been added to the set in front of the normal desk.
 It looks like it was something out of the prop shop — there’s spray paint patterns on it that they didn’t even try to cover up.